Senegal travel guide

 British nationals are increasingly being targeted by scam artists operating in West Africa.
 The scams come in many forms (romance and friendship, business ventures, work and employment opportunities) and can pose great financial risk to victims.
 You should be cautious about requests for funds, a job offer, a business venture or a face to face meeting from someone you have been in correspondence with over the internet who lives in West Africa, including from people who claim to be victims of various Western African conflicts (notably refugees from Sierra Leone) or relatives of present or former political leaders.

-The Casamance region of south-western Senegal (between the southern border of Gambia and the northern border of Guinea-Bissau) remains affected by a small number of incidents involving armed separatist groups and banditry.
+The Casamance region of south-western Senegal (between the southern border of Gambia and the northern border of Guinea-Bissau) has suffered for decades from low intensity separatist violence, largely directed at Senegalese security forces.

 While some main roads are of good quality, other roads can be poor especially during the rainy season from June to September.
 Torrential rains can cause floods and landslides.
 Monitor local weather reports and expect difficulties when travelling during the rainy season.